dadario10/Data_Modeling_Project/README_example.md

 * [Team Members](#team-members)

 ## Overview
-In this project we are going to study Baseball data from 2002 till 2022 to predict some important features which can help managers in making decisions and improve their team outcome.
+In this project we created predictive models to predict the 'bounce-back' of stock price for Amazon, Netfix and Nikola stock Open price.
+We compared the predictive models to the actual data for the same time period

-## Aim
+## Purpose
  The aim of our study is to:
 * Extract, clean and pre-process data for models.
 * Build a machine learning model to predict whether an MLB runner will be able to successfully steal a base based on various aspects.